rancher/docs/content/rancher/v2.x/en/logging/legacy/cluster-logging/_index.md

   - /rancher/v2.x/en/cluster-admin/tools/logging
 ---

 > In Rancher 2.5, the logging application was improved.
 There are now two ways to enable logging.
-The older way is documented in this section, and the new application for logging is documented in the [dashboard section.]({{<baseurl>}}/rancher/v2.x/en/dashboard/logging)
+The older way is documented in this section, and the new application for logging is documented [dashboard section.]({{<baseurl>}}/rancher/v2.x/en/logging)

 Logging is helpful because it allows you to: